Artillery

 LORA ballistic missile

-LORA is an Israeli precision short-range ballistic missile from Israel Aerospace Industries, carried in sealed canisters on mobile or maritime launchers.
+LORA is an Israeli precision short-range ballistic missile from Israel Aerospace Industries, carried in sealed canisters on mobile, maritime, and air-launched configurations.
 In the 2020 Nagorno-Karabakh war, Azerbaijani forces used it sparingly for a high-value bridge strike meant to disrupt Armenian reinforcement routes.

 Israel